Alterbeat

 A collection of anecdotes by individuals, just like us, doing what they love

-Professional Bharatanatyam dancer Tanya Saxena on how nothing matters more than loving your craft
+Professional Bharatanatyam dancer Tanya Saxena on how nothing matters more than loving your craft3/3/2016

 For the longest time dance remained a hobby - one that I was very good at and which I enjoyed doing - but a hobby nonetheless.
 It wasn't until the last year of college, when I felt the reins of decision thrust into my hands, that I sat down to think about what I wanted to do.
 I had got a job at Pricewater House and admission into Narsee Monji business school.
 I was a star kid - school topper, did well in college.
 But I wanted independence, not just financially but creatively and mentally, I wanted a job that kept me on my toes and gave me flexibility to do different things.
 I had done my professional debut as a Bharatanatyam dancer a year ago and badly wanted to devote more time and effort into learning it.
 I wanted to get better and not have the regret of letting Bharatanatyam slip through my fingers (as anyone who dances will tell you - it's a fickle thing and needs constant devotion).
 I decided to give myself time to learn more and three years hence find myself neck deep on the thrushes of a professional career in Bharatanatyam.